 If you can’t find what you’re looking for in our guides, you should head on over to Apple’s discussion forums.
 If they can’t help you, you might want to get in contact with Apple Support via Twitter or with customer support via Apple’s website.

 If you still can’t fix your issue(s), you might want to schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your problem in minutes.

-It’s possible to downgrade from macOS Monterey to macOS Big Sur or older macOS software.
+It’s possible to downgrade your Mac’s software from macOS Monterey 12.6 to older macOS firmware.
 There is no time limit and it’s easy if you have a good backup for your Mac.

-If you want to get your Mac off of macOS Monterey, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.
+If you want to get your Mac off of macOS Monterey 12.6, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.

 This will take some time, so you’ll need to stay patient, but it’s an option if you can’t wait for Apple to release the next version of macOS Monterey.

 Apple’s working on its new macOS 13 Ventura operating system and it’s currently in beta ahead of an official release in the fall.
 As of right now we expect the release to come sometime in October.